Born 1975 and grown up in Munich, I live and work even today in this beautiful city.

 What I could take from my trips is always the great respect that we should have for our nature and the understanding how beautiful our planet is.
 How small you are as a human being in this surroundings, how hard it is to survive.
 All this I try to capture and portray in my pictures.

 Only a few trips to Namibia, where I worked for a social project with deaf children, brought me far out of the southern borders of Europe in recent years.
 Meanwhile, my family accompanied me on all my travels.
-She tolerates my photographic excursions with patience of a saint and supports me actively, while my son is showing me the world through different eyes.
+My wife tolerates my photographic excursions with patience of a saint and supports me actively, while my son is showing me the world through different eyes.